whispir/technical-blog/posts/javascript_testing_strategy_part2.md

 But this is _way_ too much work.
 I don't want to write an entire server, just to write my tests.

-### Dependency Injection Approach 1 - Module Mocking
+### Dependency Injection Approach 1a - Manual Module Mocking

 In this approach we make some small changes: